There is a short story behind our love of kimchi.

 Last year, our youngest son was awarded a 16-day trip to South Korea for working his way to the top national level in Civil Air Patrol, an auxiliary branch of the US Air Force.
 He went with a long-standing sinus infection, but he came back almost totally well and full of all the stories of eating and loving the different kimchees he was served twice a day while there.
 The amount served with each meal was rather small (~2 heaping TBSP), but now we can achieve the same wellness here at home by duplicating those regular small amounts of kimchi.

 We (my son and I) just made another basic kimchi (kim-chee), and it turned out smashing!

 Basic kimchi is a traditional Korean dish of fermented vegetables; the most commonly used are nappa cabbage and daikon radish.
 It is usually served as banchan, assorted Korean side dishes presented as part of a meal, but it is versatile and can be used in everyday cooking.
 It is amazing all by itself, as a topper on roast beef sandwiches (a bit like sauerkraut on a Reuben), or with a summer presentation of fresh avocado and tomatoes.

 Whether you suffer from IBS (irritable bowel syndrome) or IBD (inflammatory bowel disease) such as Crohn’s disease or ulcerative colitis – or just want to increase your overall immunity and knock out a sinus infection- you know one of the best ways to keep a healthy gut flora is by following a diet rich in properly fermented foods.

 1.)
 Start your kimchi about a week before you plan to use it.

 4.)
-You may need a food processor for some shredding, but my son always chops the crisp nappa by hand.
+And you may need a food processor for some shredding, but my son always chops the crisp nappa by hand.
 Even for me, it is so quick and easy to do and somehow chopping with that big knife makes me feel like a chef!

 Basic Kimchi Ingredients: